Amanthapliyal/Amanthapliyal/README.md

 - 👋 Hi, I’m @Amanthapliyal
 - 👀 I’m interested in software developing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me +91 9997351985
 - I have Project level Exprience In Python, Html, Css